pavelkomarov/tracking-and-filtering/oasis/README.md

 # Project Structure
-Due to most elements of this process requiring state, this project uses an object oriented design.
+Most elements of this system require state and each have a few related functionalities, which lends itself to an object oriented design.
-Once there is a natural grouping of functionality, especially if there is any state involved, it should be contained within a class.
-For the details of the current project structure, please see the documentation on Confluence.

 Here are the main components:

 `models` contains Camera, Vehicle, and BoundingBox objects, basically convenience classes for the video-object problem.